The Enigmatic Maya Blue: A Testament to Ancient Innovation

 Historical Context

-The earliest use of Maya blue dates back to approximately 300 CE, flourishing during the Classic Period (250–900 CE) of Maya civilization.
-It was primarily utilized to adorn pottery, murals, sculptures, and sacred objects.
-Its role extended beyond decorative purposes, serving as an integral part of rituals and offerings.
+The earliest known use of Maya blue dates to approximately 300 CE, and its popularity flourished during the Classic Period (250–900 CE).
+The pigment was applied to pottery, murals, sculptures, codices, and sacred offerings.
+Its use extended well beyond aesthetics, becoming deeply intertwined with religious ceremonies and royal authority.

 Chemical Composition and Production